ddeng36/script-boot/README.md

 - Log: Using tracer to implements custom log.

-- @OnClass: put object to the BeanFactory.objectMapper.
+- @OnClass/@Controller: put object to the BeanFactory.objectMapper.

 - @Before / @After: To do something before/after the method is called, which is so called AOP(Aspect Oriented Programming).
   1. get the bean object.